Ask CPAG Online - When can you get a UC Alternative Payment Arrangement?

 The guidance says that UC payments can be divided between partners in a couple in specific exceptional circumstances, including where there is domestic violence, financial abuse, or where a claimant is mismanaging UC payments and not using them to meet the day to day needs of the family.
 Although the guidance refers to 'split payments' and states that the larger percentage could be allocated to the person with primary caring responsibilities (i.e. for children), the law specifically allows payment to be made solely to one partner, where this in the interests of the claimants and their family.

-Any of the Tier One (or Tier Two) factors listed in Annexe A of the guidance could be relevent, but the overiding legal test is whether payments to one or both partners are in the best interest of the claimants.
+Any of the factors listed the guidance could be relevant, but the overiding legal test is whether payments to one or both partners are in the best interest of the claimants.